-SFAS 133 (ASC 815), Accounting for Derivative Instruments and Hedging Activities, requires companies to recognize derivative instruments at fair value as either assets or liabilities on the balance sheet.
-While the standard requires that all derivatives be reported at fair value on the balance sheet, changes in fair value of the derivative instruments will be reported in different ways, depending on the nature and effectiveness of the hedging activities to which they are related.
+We are required to recognize derivative instruments at fair value as either assets or liabilities on the balance sheet.
+While all derivatives are required to be reported at fair value on the balance sheet, changes in fair value of the derivative instruments will be reported in different ways, depending on the nature and effectiveness of the hedging activities to which they are related.
 After meeting specified conditions, a qualified derivative may be specifically designated as a total or partial hedge of: